LeeSie0n/i-Keeper_homepage/README.md

 [Member] Jung Ji-hyo
 [Member] Kim Si-eun

-All team members are majoring in Computer Engineering at Daegu Catholic University.
+We are all majoring in computer engineering at Daegu Catholic University.
+The copyright to the code of the project is held by my team.
+If you want to use it, please contact me in advance.

 ## Contact Information
-If you have any questions or inquiries regarding this project, please feel free to contact us:
+If you have any questions or inquiries, please feel free to contact us at sieon0712@cu.ac.kr We will respond promptly.

-📧 Email: sieon0712@cu.ac.kr

-We will respond promptly.

-Copyright Notice
+## Copyright Notice

-© Daegu Catholic University & i-Keeper Team.
-All rights reserved.

-All resources related to this project are copyrighted by the i-Keeper team and Daegu Catholic University.
-Unauthorized use, reproduction, or distribution is strictly prohibited.
+This project and its associated resources are copyrighted by our team and Daegu Catholic University.
+Unauthorized use is prohibited.

-If you wish to use any part of the source code associated with this project, please contact us in advance for approval.
+If you wish to use the code or dataset associated with this project, please contact us for approval.